Tyler-Reid/tyler-reid.github.io/_posts/2025-03-02-pc_building_and_repair.md

 ![Desktop View](/assets/images/pc_building/laptop_repair.JPG)
-_Macbook Pro 2017 Dissasembl - No Pokemon were harmed in this laptop repair_
+_Macbook Pro 2017 Dissasembled - No Pokemon were harmed in this laptop repair_
 Sometimes hardware needs maintenance.
 I performed maintenance on my 2017 Macbook Pro, a notoriously difficult laptop to work on due to its extreme size and highly proprietary components.
 Jobs included battery replacement and a CPU thermal paste replacment, as seen in the picture above.
 This job required a complete dissassembly.